P: ISSN No. 2231-0045 RNI No. UPBIL/2012/55438 VOL.- XI , ISSUE- III February - 2023

 The traditional medicine based on herbs has played a major role in pharmaceutical industry of many developing countries.
 In India the ethnic people are exploiting herbs for effective curing of various diseases.
 The uses of herbs vary from one region to another.
 Living close to nature traditions societies have acquired special knowledge about the use of wild flora and fauna, most of which are unknown to the people who away from such natural ecosystem as forest.
 The relation between plans and man is old age process starting from human civilization.
 Plants provide basic material as well as drugs to human beings against various ailments and disease.
 The plants parts used, preparation and administration of drugs vary from one place to another.
 Some valuable drugs have been deducted from plants.

-Aim of study The objectives of this study are: 1.To show the vegetation status of Kotputli region.
+The objectives of this study are: 1.To show the vegetation status of Kotputli region.
 2. To show the importance of herbal medicines.

 Review of Literature